-- Request the client to pick choice of varnish dark, plain, frosted or French manicure.
+Request the client to pick choice of varnish dark, plain, frosted or French manicure.
 Recommend a nail finish that is suitable for the client, using own knowledge and matching with client preferences.
-Dark colours will make the nails appear shorter, so generally not suitable as a colour for short or bitten nails. - The room should be well ventilated.
+Dark colours will make the nails appear shorter, so generally not suitable as a colour for short or bitten nails.